 It all comes down to the compelling nature of a single question: "Who did it?"
 Or, in some vernaculars, who done it.
-Which led to the fun name for an entire genre of movies: the whodunnit murder mystery.
+That led to the fun name for this entire genre of movies: the whodunit murder mystery.

-A whodunnit is a crime story that features a detective solving a murder case with a list of suspects and clues at their disposal.
-Whodunnit movies can be comical or serious, but the main draw is always in bringing out our inner detective as we follow the characters' exploits.
+A whodunit is a crime story that features a detective solving a murder case with a list of suspects and clues at their disposal.
+Whodunit movies can be comical or serious, but the main draw is that they bring out our inner detective and stir us to solve the case ourselves.

-Here are our picks for the best whodunnit murder mystery movies of all time worth watching if you haven't already!
+Here are the best whodunit murder mystery movies from across the decades.
+They're all worth watching if you haven't already!